|Countries, regions, river basins|

-Irrigated crop calendars for the countries are available in the dropdown menu below, along with their respective narratives.
+Irrigated crop calendars for the countries are available in the dropdown menus below, in PDF and in Excel format, along with their respective narratives.
 The countries have been listed alphabetically for the world.
 Please note that these calendars are the most updated ones.
-For the specific calendars used in this review (older for some countries), please check annexes of the downloadable PDF report from the top of the page.
+For the specific calendars used for the preparation of the tables (older for some countries), please check Annex 4 of the downloadable PDF report at the top right of this page.

 AQUASTAT data of harvested irrigated area by crop at the national level—for harvested crops irrigated by full control irrigation only (AHIfull)—are converted into an irrigated crop calendar, which details monthly occupation rates of the area equipped for full control irrigation actually irrigated (AAIfull) for each crop.
 The ratio between the harvested irrigated crop area and the actually irrigated area is called "cropping intensity":